opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Performing-Bulk-Job-Status-Updates-Date-Level.md

 selected date(s) in an On Hold state on restart, based on a filter.

-**Skip**: This option allows you to place all jobs on the selected date(s) in a [Job to be Skipped]{.skd-job-statuses} state until they qualify to start.
+**Skip**: This option allows you to place all jobs on the selected date(s) in a Job to be Skipped state until they qualify to start.
 When the jobs qualify, the jobs are skipped and the job dependencies of all subsequent jobs will be met.

 :::note